How to Manage ServBay Databases with TablePlus

 .

-- In the sidebar, select the database where you want to create a table.
+- Select the database where you want to create the table in the sidebar.

-- Click the "+" (new) button at the top left, or right-click a blank area and select
+- Click the "+" (New) button in the top left or right-click and choose

 New Table...